Eclectic alt pop by US multi-instrumentalist oddball Merill Garbus

 Merrill Garbus, aka Tune-Yards, says that she doesn’t ‘want to sound pretty’.
 Which is good, because although she sounds a lot of things – clatteringly noisy, riotously childlike, effortlessly rhythmic – pretty certainly isn’t one of them.

-Past live shows have allowed for a peek behind the magician’s curtain, with Garbus recording and looping live on stage.
-Her London fanbase is far larger than the venues she’s booking, so move fast if you want to catch her.
+Past live shows have allowed for a peek behind the magician’s curtain, with Garbus recording and looping live on stage, and this show at the Royal Festival Hall suggests an even more innovative and elaborate performance is under wraps.